 The short answer in any practical context is adhesives.
 Most motorists don’t know their cars are held together with glue.
 As a matter of fact, this is the best way of joining advanced materials.
-The record breaking Thrust SSC car used high quality adhesives within the engine and the major structures.
+The record-breaking Thrust SSC car used high-quality adhesives within the engine and the major structures.
 Ironically, some adhesives are made specifically to resemble welding or brazing for no other reason but to look “right” to consumers.
 Actually, many familiar objects like phones and razors are constructed with adhesives.

 There are advantages in using adhesives:

-Cost-benefits including faster production process and reduced reworking requirements.
+Cost benefits include a faster production process and reduced reworking requirements.

 Aluminum alloys are another instance of a need for preparation for adhesives.
-Aluminium is a particularly popular, high performance material, and joining needs to be efficient and reliable.
-Removal of the oxidised surface layer on non-anodised surfaces before bonding is necessary.
-There are several methods, including abrasion, grit-blasting or acid etch methods are the simple options.
+Aluminium is a particularly popular, high-performance material, and joining needs to be efficient and reliable.
+Removal of the oxidized surface layer on non-anodized surfaces before bonding is necessary.
+There are several methods, including abrasion, grit-blasting, or acid etch methods are the simple options.